geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 <Badges>Seed Saving Specialist</Badges>

-Criteria: The gardener has demonstrated experience with seed saving practices, including:
-* Harvesting seeds from plants
+Criteria: The gardener has demonstrated experience with seed saving practices, including: (1) Harvesting seeds from plants, (2) Drying seeds, (3) Storing seeds, (4) Germinating seeds, (5) Providing seeds to other members of the community.
-* Drying seeds
-* Storing seeds
-* Germinating seeds

 Levels:
 * Level 1: The gardener has saved seeds from at least one plant during one garden season and successfully grown plants from them in a later season.
 (Self-awarded.)